Raghvendra-14/TAI-MISINFORMATION/README.md

 # Repository Overview

-This repository houses the data and code for the experiments detailed in the paper *Accepted in IEEE TAI (CURRENTLY IN PUBLICATION PHASE)*.
+This repository houses the data and code for the experiments detailed in the paper titled "Silver Lining in the Fake News Cloud: Can Large Language Models Help Detect Misinformation?" *Accepted in IEEE TAI (CURRENTLY IN PUBLICATION PHASE)*.
 It includes resources for experimenting with Large Language Models (LLMs) as follows:

 ## Datasets